cliffhall/cliffhall/README.md

 <details><summary>💥 Availability for Consulting</summary>

 ### I consult corp-to-corp through my company [Futurescale](https://futurescale.com).
-- 🧭 -  I was invited to become a committing member of the [Model Context Protocol](https://github.com/modelcontextprotocol) maintainers and steering committee.
+- 🧭 -  I was recently invited to become a member of the [Model Context Protocol](https://github.com/modelcontextprotocol) maintainers and steering committee.
 - 🔍 -  My primary focus is artificial intelligence, specifically enabling teams of agents to perform long horizon tasks.
 - 📅 -  If you'd like to hire me or just chat about something interesting, you can grab a slot on [my calendar](https://calendly.com/cliffhall).
 - 📋 -  My resume is [here](https://cliffordhall.com/wp-content/uploads/2025/01/Cliff-Hall-Resume-2024.pdf) if you're interested.